neoforged/Documentation/docs/blocks/index.md

 #### The "Actually Breaking" Stage

-- `IItemExtension#onBlockStartBreak` is called.
-If it returns `true` (determining that the block should not be broken), the pipeline moves to the "finishing" stage.
+- `Item#canAttackBlock` is called.
+If it returns `false` (determining that the block should not be broken), the pipeline moves to the "finishing" stage.
+- `Player#canUseGameMasterBlocks` is called if the block is an instance of a `GameMasterBlock`.
+This determines whether the player has the ability to destroy creative-only blocks.
+If `false`, the pipeline moves to the "finishing" stage.
+- Server-only: `Player#blockActionRestricted` is called.
+This determines whether the current player cannot break the block.
+If `true`, the pipeline moves to the "finishing" stage.
+- Server-only: `BlockEvent.BreakEvent` is fired.
+If canceled or `getExpToDrop` returns -1, the pipeline moves to the "finishing" stage.
+The initial canceled state is determined by the above three methods.
+    - Server-only: `PlayerEvent.HarvestCheck` is fired.
+If `canHarvest` returns `false` or the `BlockState` passed into the break event is null, then the initial exp for the event will be 0.
+    - Server-only: `IBlockExtension#getExpDrop` is called if `PlayerEvent.HarvestCheck#canHarvest` returns `true`.
+This value is passed to `BlockEvent.BreakEvent#getExpToDrop` to be used later in the pipeline.
 - Server-only: `IBlockExtension#canHarvestBlock` is called.
 This determines whether the block can be harvested, i.e. broken with drops.
 - `IBlockExtension#onDestroyedByPlayer` is called.
 If it returns `false`, the pipeline moves to the "finishing" stage.
 In that `IBlockExtension#onDestroyedByPlayer` call:
     - `Block#playerWillDestroy` is called.